The British Bulldog’s break-up and the feud following tore the pair’s family apart in the subsequent years.

 Taking on the name “The British Bulldog”, Smith embarked on a main event singles run for the first time in his career.
 He was regularly in the top matches against opponents like Bret Hart and Shawn Michaels.

-Davey Boy even beat Bret Hart for the Intercontinental Championship at Wembley Stadium at Summerslam 1992, in what Vince McMahon called the “best match in wrestling history”.
 In doing so in 1990, he left his cousin behind in Japan.
 Davey Boy Smith asked Dynamite Kid if he wanted to join him, but the Wigan-born wrestler refused to ever work for Vince McMahon again.

 Knowing that, due to Dynamite Kid’s injuries, their tag team had a limited shelf life, he made the decision to go back to the WWE alone.
 This was viewed as a betrayal by Dynamite.
-He saw it as his cousin abandoning him, especially after all the injuries he had suffered for their days in the ring together.
+He saw it as his cousin abandoning him, especially after all the injuries he had suffered during their days in the ring together.

-Both men had their reasons to feel the way they did, although the British Bulldog’s behaviour following was very spiteful indeed.
+Both men had their reasons to feel the way they did, although the British Bulldog’s behaviour was very spiteful indeed.

 He Claimed Dynamite Kid Died In A Car Crash